 Try installing Firejail using your package manager first.
 Firejail is included in a large number of distributions.
 Among them Arch, Debian, Gentoo, Mint, Slackware, Ubuntu.

 You can find newer versions of the software on our download page.
-We keep there up to date .deb packages for Debian/Ubuntu/Mint and .rpm packages for CentOS/Fedora/OpenSUSE.
+We keep there up to date .deb packages for Debian/Ubuntu/Mint.
 You can also download the source archive and compile it yourself.
 There are no external dependencies, all you need is a C compiler (

 sudo apt-get install build-essential) and a regular compile/install (

 ./configure && make && make install).

 2.2 Basic Usage

 Start the sandbox by prefixing your application with “firejail”: